-Microbiology Mycobacteriology Standard Guidance Mycobacteriology Standard of Practice 17 (TB S17): Verification of Reagents for Culture-Based Susceptibility Testing For anti-mycobacterial culture-based susceptibility tests, the laboratory must check each batch of media and each lot number and shipment of anti-mycobacterial agent(s) before or concurrent with initial use, using an appropriate control organism(s) and: a) establish limits for acceptable control results; b) use the appropriate control organism(s) to check the procedure each week tests are performed; c) use a control strain of M. tuberculosis that is fully susceptible to first line drugs for susceptibility tests performed on M. tuberculosis complex isolates; d) verify that the results for the control organism(s) are within established performance specifications before reporting patient results; and e) document the results of all control procedures performed.
+Microbiology Mycobacteriology Standard Guidance Mycobacteriology Standard of Practice 17 (TB S17) Verification of Reagents for Culture-Based Suscept Testing : tibility For anti-mycobacterial culture-based susceptibility test laboratory must check each batch of media and each lo number and shipment of anti-mycobacterial agent(s) be concurrent with initial use, using an appropriate control organism(s) and: s, the it efore or a) establish limits for acceptable control results; b) use the appropriate control organism(s) to chec procedure each week tests are performed; k the c) use a control strain of M. tuberculosis that is ful susceptible to first line drugs for susceptibility te performed on M. tuberculosis complex isolates; ly ests d) verify that the results for the control organism(s within established performance specifications b reporting patient results; and) are efore e) document the results of all control procedures performed.